 "Surrounded by layers of mountains, the Nari Basin is the only flatland in Ulleungdo where many wild mountain vegetables grow," says Jang.

-"Within the geopark, you can also admire the cloud fall, layers of clouds which look like waterfall, and fantastic views in the autumn as the leaves change color."
+"Within the geopark, you can also admire the cloud fall, layers of clouds which look like waterfalls, and fantastic views in the autumn as the leaves change color."

 Then there's Bongnaepokpo Falls, where three tiers of water tumble from a height of 25 meters.
 The vast majority of hotels and restaurants around the area source their drinking water from this pristine waterfall.

-In the surrounded redwood forest, hikers can cool off in front of a "natural air conditioner" formed by holes in the boulders.
+In the surrounding redwood forest, hikers can cool off in front of a "natural air conditioner" formed by holes in the boulders.